tamdinh/android-game-sdk/README.md

 Appota Game SDK provides a flexible method to configure various options.
 You need flow these steps to use this method:

- - Generate a JSON config file
+ - Generate a JSON config file by using JSON Generator (https://developer.appota.com/sdktool.php).
  - Upload your config file to an accessible host.
  - Pass it as a param when init Appota Game SDK.